ERP vs. Accounting Software:

 What is ERP?

-Enterprise Resource Planning (ERP) is an integrated computer system that helps manage business activities.
+Enterprise Resource Planning (ERP) is an integrated platform that connects finance and operations in one system of record.
+In an ERP vs accounting software decision, ERP is typically the better fit when your company needs shared data across departments, consistent controls, and repeatable workflows - not just bookkeeping and reporting.
 It can be used to automate and integrate key business processes such as accounting, inventory management, customer relationship management, shipping, and payment processing.

 Definition of ERP